aahben/cse15l-lab-report1/index.md

 ## Setting an SSH Key
 `ssh` keys is a solution to avoid always having to type passwords repetitively to verify actions. ssh utilizes a program called `ssh-keygen`.
 The program creates a pair of files called the public key and private key.
 By copying the public key to a particular location on the server, and the private key in a particular location on the client, the ssh command can use the pair of files in place of your password.

+On your client, in the terminal, type `ssh-keygen`.
+Then the system would prompt `Enter file in which to save the key (/Users/"your_username"/.ssh/id_rsa): /Users/"your_username"/.ssh/id_rsa`.
+Press enter twice specify the default path which would /Users/"your_username/.ssh/id_rsa.

 It should look something like this:
 ```
 # on client (your computer)
 $ ssh-keygen
 Generating public/private rsa key pair.
-Enter file in which to save the key (/Users/joe/.ssh/id_rsa): /Users/joe/.ssh/id_rsa
+Enter file in which to save the key (/Users/joe/.ssh/id_rsa): /Users/your_username/.ssh/id_rsa
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in /Users/joe/.ssh/id_rsa.
+Your identification has been saved in /Users/your_username/.ssh/id_rsa. (this is the private key)
-Your public key has been saved in /Users/joe/.ssh/id_rsa.pub.
+Your public key has been saved in /Users/your_username/.ssh/id_rsa.pub. (this is the public key)
 The key fingerprint is:
-SHA256:jZaZH6fI8E2I1D35hnvGeBePQ4ELOf2Ge+G0XknoXp0 joe@Joes-Mac-mini.local
+SHA256:jZaZH6fI8E2I1D35hnvGeBePQ4ELOf2Ge+G0XknoXp0 your_username@your_computer_name.local
 The key's randomart image is:
 +---[RSA 3072]----+
 |                 |